 The passengers make up is also markedly different.
 Yes, there are still the over-60s that P&O is known for attracting, but also lots of families with children, especially in the school holidays.

-The 2015 mini-refit also Marco Pierre White's The White Room replaced by The Epicurean, a molecular gastronomy restaurant which debuted on Britannia.
-The ship will be going into drydock for another refurb in April 2018.
+A mini-refit in 2015 saw Marco Pierre White's The White Room replaced by The Epicurean, a molecular gastronomy restaurant which debuted on Britannia.